thematters/matters-server/README.md

 Please refer to the repo [matters-email](https://github.com/thematters/matters-email) for details.

+## Environment Varaibles

+The _Matters_ server includes a set of environment variables that can be customized for different environments.
+These variables are systematically organized into groups based on their respective components.

+### Translation

+- **MATTERS_TRANSLATION_DEFAULT**: The default translation driver.
+- **MATTERS_TRANSLATION_GOOGLE_PROJECT_ID**: The [Project ID](https://cloud.google.com/resource-manager/docs/creating-managing-projects) from Google Cloud.
+- **MATTERS_TRANSLATION_GOOGLE_KEY_FILE**: The path to the Google Cloud [service account credentials](https://cloud.google.com/iam/docs/service-account-creds).

 ## Test Mode

 To make the login flow testing easier, the login-related mutations have hardcoded input values with respective behaviors in the non-production environment.